ntop/ntopng/doc/src/alerts/flow_checks.rst

 Warns about a suspicious domain that could be used with the scope to make survive the malware.

 A domain generation algorithm DGA is a program that generates a list of domain names.
 DGA provide malware with new domains in order to evade security measures.
-Changing continously domain names help hackers to prevent their servers from being blacklisted The idea is to have an algorithm that produce random domain names that the malware can use and quickly switch between.
-Security software tools block and take down the malicious domain that malware uses but switching domains quickly enables cybercriminals to continue pursuing the attack without being detected.
+Continously changing domain names helps hackers to prevent their servers from being blacklisted.
+The idea is to have an algorithm that produces random domain names that the malware can use and quickly switch between them.
+Security software tools block and take down the malicious domains that malware uses but switching domains quickly enables cybercriminals to continue pursuing the attack without being detected.

 The goal is notify that the system has detected a malware.